Fretboard Diagrams in Pelican

 ```

-The same syntax works for ukulele (GCEA), five-string bass (BEADG), mandola (CGDAE), or any open tuning.
+The same syntax works for ukulele (GCEA), five-string bass (BEADG), mandola (GDAE), or any open tuning.

 How it works